 This tab contains the shareable link for your stream on Vimeo, the toggle switch to enable/disable live chat, a menu to change your event's privacy settings, and the description box for you to edit.
 If this is a recurring event, you can also adjust the schedule here.

-This menu also contains customization options for your live video's embedded player.
+This menu also contains customization options for your live video's embedded player, including what appears in the player before going live.
 There are some differences between what options are available for a recurring event and a one-time event (e.g. interaction tools such as email capture and end screens are currently only available for one-time events).
-The settings configured here do not apply to your event player on vimeo.com.
+The settings configured here do not apply to your event player on vimeo.com except for recurring events set to private.

 Once you’ve finished customizing your embed, be sure to click Event embed code and copy the iframe code and paste it into your website’s HTML editor.
 You can separately embed the audience chat as well.